ckrajewski/spring-petclinic-reactjs/readme.md

 ## How did you feel about the exercise itself?
 (1 lowest, 10 highest—awesome way to assess coding ability)

-10
+I'd give it a 10.
 This exercise was awesome.
 While certainly challenging at times, I found myself unable to stop working on it.
 My onl gripe would be that the suggested time of 1-4 hours was way off.
 I had a feeling that this number was purposefully low to show that a developer should always feel free to ensure that he understands the scope of the project, and makes the P.O aware of this.
 I also have a problem with wanting it to be better and better.
 I had fun looking at NPM packages (like the calendar) and making the front end well designed.
 But even so, it can always be better.
 I didn't really do any CSS, not to mention I need to add server side validation, and taking advantage of Redux (see list of To Dos)

 ## How do you feel about coding an exercise as a step in the interview process?
 (1 lowest, 10 highest—awesome way to assess coding ability)

 I'd give it a 10.
 This is a great way to assess a coder's ability in my opinion.
 Doing research, assessing the scope of a project, getting your hands dirty.
 That's fun.
 Way more fun that a whiteboard interview.
 ------